infinityarpan/multiagentic-hybrid-chat-app/README.md

 The application orchestrates multiple tools and agents using a supervisor for modular and scalable task management:
 - **Research Agent**:
   - Handles research-related tasks by retrieving documents and performing web searches.
-  - Integrates with the RAG pipeline for document retrieval.
+  - Integrates with retriever_tool incorporating the RAG pipeline for document retrieval, and web_search tool for getting specific information.
 - **Appointment Agent**:
   - Manages appointment scheduling tasks, including finding available slots and booking appointments.
+  - It manages three tools findCurrentTime, getSlots and bookSlot, for fetching current time, fetching all available slots and booking the slot with an CSR.
-  - Interacts with the database to ensure accurate scheduling.
+  - Interacts with the database to retrieve and log all the information
 - **Supervisor**:
   - Coordinates the agents, ensuring tasks are assigned to the appropriate agent.
   - Manages the flow of information between agents and tools, ensuring seamless task execution.

 ### 4. Database Design
-The application uses PostgreSQL as the primary database for storing structured and unstructured data:
+The application uses PostgreSQL as the primary database for storing all the information:
 - **Vector Embeddings**:
   - Stored in the `langchain_pg_embedding` table for document retrieval.
-- **Agents**:
+- **Agent details**:
-  - Stored in the `agents` table, containing metadata about the agents used in the application.
+  - Stored in the `agents` table, containing agent_id, name, email, gender.
-- **Appointments**:
+- **Appointment details**:
-  - Stored in the `appointments` table, managing customer appointment data.
+  - Stored in the `appointments` table, containing agent avaibility by date and time, with allocation for customer.
 - **Customers**:
-  - Stored in the `customers` table, containing customer profiles and interaction history.
+  - Stored in the `customers` table, containing customer profiles like customer_id, name, email, gender.
 - **Checkpoint Tables**:
   - Includes `checkpoint_blobs`, `checkpoint_migrations`, `checkpoint_writes`, and `checkpoints` for managing application checkpoints and migrations.